Struct rurtle::turtle::Turtle

 fn get_screen(&mut self) -> &mut TurtleScreen

-Return a reference to the underlaying TurtleScreen
+Return a reference to the underlaying TurtleScreen object

 fn clear(&mut self)